 Commented [MD14]: None of the sites listed for RHNA compliance are official brownfield or super fund sites.
 The city acknowledges some analysis may be required as part of the construction review process; however as the sites allow housing by-right, it is reasonable to assume remediation and construction will be achieved within the 8-year cycle.
 Staff will coordinate this with the State as part of their review.
 The City did not complete this portion of the required AFFH analysis.
 Fair housing contributing factors have been identified by community members.
-For example, at the May 3, 2020, Stockton Housing Justice Coalition meeting, Stockton residents cited the following: lack of affordable housing for low income residents, low-income people of color segregated to polluted, undesirable locations; widespread housing discrimination on the basis of disability and source of income; lack of transitional housing or other housing opportunities for formerly incarcerated persons; poor quality of existing housing stock; criminalization of the unhoused; and displacement pressures generally.
+For example, at the May 3, 2020, Stockton Housing Justice Coalition meeting, Stockton residents cited the following: lack of affordable housing for low income residents, low-income people of color segregated to polluted, undesirable locations; widespread housing discrimination on the basis of disability and source of income; lack of transitional housing or other housing stock; criminalization of the unhoused; and displacement pressures generally.
 These are all significant contributing factors to segregation, R/ECAPS, opportunity access, and disproportionate housing needs of communities and individuals because of protected characteristics.
 The City must complete this analysis and prioritization.